-As a North Carolina Licensed Professional Counselor Supervisor (LPCS) and Licensed Clinical Addictions Specialist (LCAS), my driving force is helping others create a life worth living.
+As a North Carolina Licensed Clinical Mental Health Counselor Supervisor (LCMHC-S) and Licensed Clinical Addictions Specialist (LCAS), my driving force is helping others create a life worth living.
 The core values informing my practice are compassion, resilience, mindful presence, authenticity, and magic.

 My educational background includes earning a Bachelor of Arts degree in Psychology (2003) and a Master of Arts degree in Community Counseling (2005) from the University of Alabama in Tuscaloosa, Alabama, where I grew up.
 Before moving to Asheville in 2011, I lived in Atlanta where I obtained an additional 180 hours of post-graduate education in addictions.
 While in Atlanta, I worked in a university setting, community mental health, and later school-based mental health.
 Prior to building my own practice here in Asheville, I worked in a community health setting providing outpatient mental health and substance dependence therapy for adolescents and adults in the clinic, school-setting, and a domestic violence shelter.